Western Animation: G.I. Joe: The Movie

 - Toyless Toyline Character: Big Lob and Pythona, though the former finally got a toy in 2010.

-- Unexplained Recovery: Duke gets better from his "coma" at the end of the movie.
+- Unexplained Recovery: Duke gets better from his "coma" at the end of the movie, through the amazing power of dubbing a voice (coming from somewhere non-specific) saying as much over the final scene.

 - Villainous Breakdown: Long before his mutation, Cobra Commander goes through one of these when his lieutenants insult him and call him "Cobra's curse":